DNAProject/DNA/README.md

 mailing list.
 Please join the DNA mailing list or forum and talk to us about it.
 Either way, if you don't sign on your patches, we will not accept them.
-This means adding a line that says "Signature: Name" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.
+This means you should add a line that says "Signature: Name" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source patch.